-Holders and beneficial owners of notes will have no further rights in respect of their bail-inable debt securities to the extent those bailinable debt securities are converted in a bail-in conversion, other than those provided under the bail-in regime, and by its acquisition of an interest in any note, each holder or beneficial owner of that note is deemed to irrevocably consent to the converted portion of the principal amount of that note and any accrued and unpaid interest thereon being deemed paid in full by the Bank by the issuance of common shares of the Bank (or, if applicable, any of its affiliates) upon the occurrence of a bail-in conversion, which bail-in conversion will occur without any further action on the part of that holder or beneficial owner or the trustee; provided that, for the avoidance of doubt, this consent will not limit or otherwise affect any rights that holders or beneficial owners may have under the bail-in regime.
+Holders and beneficial owners of the notes will have no further rights in respect of their bail-inable notes to the extent those bailinable notes are converted in a bail-in conversion, other than those provided under the bail-in regime, and by its acquisition of an interest in any note, each holder or beneficial owner of that note is deemed to irrevocably consent to the converted portion of the principal amount of that note and any accrued and unpaid interest thereon being deemed paid in full by the Bank by the issuance of common shares of the Bank (or, if applicable, any of its affiliates) upon the occurrence of a bail-in conversion, which bail-in conversion will occur without any further action on the part of that holder or beneficial owner or the trustee; provided that, for the avoidance of doubt, this consent will not limit or otherwise affect any rights that holders or beneficial owners may have under the bail-in regime.

-See "Description of Senior Debt Securities- Special Provisions Related to Bail-inable Debt Securities" and "- Canadian Bank Resolution Powers" in the accompanying prospectus and "Risk Factors - Risks Relating to Bail-Inable Notes" in the accompanying prospectus supplement for a description of provisions and risks applicable to the notes as a result of Canadian bail-in powers.
+See "Description of the Notes We May Offer - Special Provisions Related to Bail-inable Notes" in the accompanying prospectus supplement for a description of provisions applicable to the notes as a result of Canadian bail-in powers under applicable Canadian Laws.

-Following.
-If any scheduled payment date is not a Business Day, the payment will be made on the next succeeding Business Day.
-No additional interest will accrue on the notes as a result of such postponement, and no adjustment will be made to the length of the relevant interest period.
-A "Business Day" means a Monday, Tuesday, Wednesday, Thursday or Friday that is neither a legal holiday nor a day on which banking institutions are authorized or required by law or regulation to close in New York, New York.
+- New York and Toronto.
+If any scheduled payment date is not a business day, the payment will be made on the next succeeding business day.
+No additional interest will accrue on the notes as a result of such postponement, and no adjustment will be made to the length of the relevant interest period. - Repayment at Option of Holder: